Sorting fact, disinformation after Russian attack on Ukraine | Federal News Network

 SATELLITE IMAGERY

-— Russian troops advanced slowly on Kyiv from the north.
-A vast convoy of armored vehicles, tanks, artillery and support vehicles was 17 miles (25 kilometers) from the center of the city and stretched for 40 miles, according to satellite imagery from Maxar Technologies.
+— A convoy of Russian tanks continued to threaten Kyiv.
+The convoy of armored vehicles, tanks, artillery and support vehicles was 25 kilometers (17 miles) from the center of the city and stretched about 65 kilometers (40 miles), according to satellite imagery from Maxar Technologies.

-— The latest Maxar photos also showed deployments of ground forces and ground attack helicopter units in southern Belarus.

 ANNOUNCED BY RUSSIAN AUTHORITIES